| |

 is likely that most cases are neither treated nor publicised.

-In any case, the phenomenon of widespread child abuse in the
+any case, the phenomenon of widespread child abuse in the Catholic

-Catholic Church turned out to be widespread - massive abuse
+Church turned out to be widespread - massive abuse and concealment

-and concealment has been discovered everywhere that secular
+has been discovered everywhere that secular authorities have

-priests are each able to abuse dozens, sometimes hundreds, of
+able to abuse dozens, sometimes hundreds, of children over a

-children over a period of years and are only rarely caught.
+period of years and are only rarely caught.
+An investigation

 exposed a number of cases from which the following pattern emerged: